For any type of business — small or large, B2B or B2C — your website is your greatest digital marketing tool.

 3. Sky Ting Yoga

 Though Sky Ting Yoga began as a New York City-based yoga studio, they now reach yoga students from all over the world thanks to their online offerings.
-Sky Ting is an excellent example of how powerful a small business website can be.
+Sky Ting is an excellent example of how powerful a thoughtful small business website design can be.

 The studio offers hundreds of yoga instruction videos as well as live classes through their online library, Sky Ting TV.
 The lead-generating element of their website is the seven-day free trial users can get to stream yoga at home.
 It’s safe to say that after a full week of free yoga, there will be plenty of users who will convert into paying subscribers.